 Search for at Least One Term ("OR")

 Entering multiple terms will return folders and files that pertain to any of those search terms.
-For example, a search of “image capture” would return any items where either “image” or “capture” is relevant.
+For example, a search for “image capture” would return any items where either “image” or “capture” is relevant.
 In this case, the “Capture” file name pertains to the term “capture,” but has nothing to do with the search term “image.”
 Spaces between search terms are interpreted as "OR."

 Search for All Terms ("AND")